 When consuming collagen, you can benefit from also consuming vitamin C to ensure your body can convert the collagen into a useable protein.
 This can begin to restore the source or your energy and vitality.

-In addition, it’s been found that arginine boosts the body’s ability to make protein from other amino acids, which is important for repairing muscle tissue, healing wounds, sparing tissue wasting, boosting the metabolism, and aiding in proper growth and development.
-And glutamine also helps maintain adequate energy by facilitating the synthesizing of many chemicals.
-This amino acid provides “fuel” to our cells, including carbon and nitrogen.
+In addition, it’s been found that arginine boosts the body’s ability to make proteins, which is important for repairing muscle tissue, treating wounds, sparing tissue wasting, boosting the metabolism, and aiding in proper growth and development.

 5. Strengthens Nails, Hair and Teeth